Cyan903/Userscripts/SCRIPTS.md

 </p>

 <p align="center">
-    Using <a href="https://myanimelist.net/apiconfig/references/api/v2">MAL's public API</a>, this script will show a popup window containing a series opening/ending theme.
+    Using <a href="https://myanimelist.net/apiconfig/references/api/v2">MAL's public API</a>, this script will show a popup window containing the opening/ending theme.
 </p>

 <p align="center">